k1LoW/ghdag/README.md

 #### `tasks[*].if:`

-The task will not be performed unless the conditions in the `if` section are met.
+The task will not be performed unless the condition in the `if` section is met.

 If the `if` section is missing, the task will not be performed unless it is called by another task.